Necessary Equipment's for Everest Cho-la Pass Trek

 Sleeping Bag:

-A good quality sleeping bag is essential for a comfortable night's sleep on the trek.
-Look for a sleeping bag that is rated for -10°C to -15°C to stay warm in the cold temperatures.
+A good-quality sleeping bag is essential for a comfortable night's sleep on the trek.
+To stay warm in cold temperatures, look for a sleeping bag rated for -10°C to -15°C.

 Here are some features to consider when choosing a sleeping bag:

-Temperature rating: A sleeping bag rated for -10°C to -15°C to stay warm in the cold temperatures
+Temperature rating: A sleeping bag rated for -10°C to -15°C to stay warm in cold temperatures

 Weight: Lightweight and easy to pack